| |

 Benefits of Smiling

 A smile is simple, effective and free.
 In Taoist philosophy the smile is seen as the gateway to health, happiness and longevity.
-The foundation practice of the inner smile draws on the simplicity of smiling into the internal body as a way to cleanse the organs, cultivate Qi and balance positive/negative emotions.
-Read more about Mantak Chia and The Inner Smile.
+The foundation practice of the inner smile draws on the simplicity of smiling into the internal body as a way to cleanse and balance the body.
+Read more about the Inner Smile meditation practice.

 When you smile at someone, it encourages them to smile back at you through social mimicry.
 Smiling is seen as a way to cheer people up, to offer support, empathy and pass on positive emotions to others.
 How many people smile at you in the street, at work, on public transport?
 How many people walk around with scrunched up gloomy faces, subconsciously encouraging others to follow their lead.